digiampietro/buildroot-armv7/README.md

     - *0002-module.h-remove-p2v8-from-module-id-string.patch* to make the kernel identifying string identical to the router's kernel modules, but, unfortunately, in this way it is possible to load router's module in the emulated machine, but the kernel crashes
     - *0004-jffs2_make_lzma_available.patch* this patch implements the LZMA compression for the JFFS2 file system, it has been borrowed and adapted from the OpenWRT project
     - *0005-jffs2_eofdetect.patch* this patch implements the *end of partition detection* for JFFS2 filesystems, this patch is included in the router's kernel and automatically detect the end of a JFFS2 partition, thanks to a magic number
     - *0006-jffs2_make_lzma_high_priority.patch* this patch makes LZMA compression the preferred compression method for the JFFS2 partition, similar to what the router's kernel does.

+## Running Buildroot

+The [Buildroot User's Manual](https://buildroot.org/downloads/manual/manual.html) is a very good guide on how to configure and run Buildroot; in this environment Buildroot make commands should be executed using the *brmake* script inside the *buildroot-armv7* folder, the most useful commands are:

+  * `./brmake xconfig` (or `./brmake menu-config`) to configure Buildroot options;
+  * `./brmake linux-xconfig` (or `./brmake linux-menuconfig`) to configure the Linux Kernel
+  * `./brmake uclibc-menuconfig` (the *xconfig* version is not available for *uClibc*) to configure the *uClibc* library
+  * `./brmake savedefconfig` to save the Buildroot configuration in the external tree, on the file `ext-tree/configs/dvaemu-emu_arm_vexpress_defconfig`
+  * `./brmake linux-update-defconfig` to save the Linux Kernel configuration in the external tree, on the file `ext-tree/board/dvaemu/kernel-defconfig`
+  * `./brmake uclibc-update-defconfig` to save the uClibc configuration in the external tree, on the file `ext-tree/configs/uClibc-0.9.33.config`
+  * `./brmake clean` to delete all build products (including build directories, host, staging and target trees, the images and the toolchain)
+  * `./brmake distclean` to delete everything, including configuration files; needed to build for a new target, should not be needed with this environment;
+  * `./brmake linux-dirclean` removes the whole kernel build directory, to be used when kernel configuration changes are made;
+  * `./brmake -s printvars` to dump all the variables known to make.

 # Reverse Engineering Router's Binaries